zephtao/cse481/createmate/README.md

 - joint_wrist_pitch
 - joint_wrist_roll
 - joint_gripper_finger_left
-- joint_gripper_finger_right (Note: only use finger left or right in the JointTrajectory requests. either will result in the movement of both)
+- joint_gripper_finger_right (Note: only use finger left or right in the JointTrajectory requests. either will result in the movement of both) UPDATE: aperture was better to use and